softwaremill/macwire/README.md

 To integrate with some frameworks, e.g. [Play 2](http://www.playframework.com/), it is necessary to have a map of the instances keyed by the instance class (`Map[Class[_], AnyRef]`).
-MacWire contains a utility macro, `valsByClass`, to generate such a map, basing on the fields of the passed instance.
+MacWire contains a utility macro, `valsByClass`, to generate such a map, basing on the `val`s/`lazy val`s of the passed instance.
 E.g.:

 ````scala
 object MyApp {